-The presence of women in public spaces is not always equal to that of men in India.
-I have commented for example that in Tamil Nadu and as I recently experienced in Kerala, women are very visible and actively present in public spaces, coming close to representing the actual 51% or more proportion of the total population which they comprise.
-But men are predominantly the ones hanging out at the chai stand or in front of their friend’s shop, young boys play on the street everywhere but not girls, and men are the ones spitting, smoking, urinating like they own the space (in Thanjavur I spotted a commander cool squat-pissing with the left hand and smoking with the right simultaneously).
-Women on the other hand (sic) generally appear to be up to some errand or on their way somewhere with their children.
+Men are the ones hanging out at the chai stand or in front of their friend’s shop.
+Young boys play on the street everywhere but not girls.
+Moreover, they behave like they own the space, spitting, smoking, urinating (in Thanjavur I spotted a commander cool squat-pissing with the left hand and smoking with the right simultaneously).
+Women on the other hand (sic) generally appear to be just up to some errand or on their way somewhere with their children.

-Men here have a much more proximate way of interacting with each other, much like in other parts of the world where men and women operate in separate social spheres and spend a lot of time outside of the household.
-What is interesting in India is how young men cultivate their deep fraternities with nicknames and unique physical forms of contact and dress, and how these blend with prevalent elements of machismo.
-Friends walk with their arms around each others’ shoulders, but they also hold hands, hold each other by the waste and the little finger.
+Male friends walk with their arms around each others’ shoulders, but they also hold hands, hold each other by the waste and the little finger.
 They dance and sing together at concerts.
 Friends sit close on the bus and sometimes one leans his head on the other’s shoulder.
 Stylish young men here are colourfully dressed with flashy brands and are impeccably groomed.
-They love to take each other’s picture and pose, with the first picture of themselves always taken on their own cellphone.
+They love to take each other’s picture and pose.

-There is a tangible need to outlet affection and male peacocking in the absence of contact with women, that can lead to behaviours that at times seem quite odd to the Western eye.
-I go with it though: in Toronto it is clear when a man is attempting a move on you, but because sexual man to man interactions are considered taboo and are mostly hidden here, I put my cultural stereotypes aside when it gets close.
+There is a tangible need to outlet affection and peacock in the absence of contact with women, that can lead to behaviours that at times might cause a Western man discomfort.
 My companion on the train to Trichy insisted that we were on affectionate friend name terms, he told me that I was good-looking and combed my hair for a while, he had his arm around me while we sat in the doorway when there were no seats.
 But he also told me about his crush on his female classmate Ash and his hopes of finding a job and reaching elligibility for marriage.

 Without lacking regard for the great pressures under which Indian women live, through my contacts with men I feel a lot of sympathy for my masculine peers here.
 I am thankful that cultural barriers easily fade away and let me experience this unique spirit of brotherhood and occasionally a good hug, which does not come unwelcome on this oft-times lonely journey.